People love Mercedes cars, but do they love the warranty?

 Like most new vehicle limited warranties, the Mercedes-Benz warranty has some exclusions.
 As is typical among car brands, Mercedes does not cover:

-- Certain maintenance items, including brake pads
+- Wear-and-tear items, including brake pads and wiper blades

 - Wheel alignment and balancing